Low-Chill Apple Cultivars for North Florida and North Central Florida

-Relatively few cultivars of apples (Malus domestica L.) can be grown successfully in Florida.
-Northern apple cultivars such as 'Golden Delicious', 'Red Delicious', 'Gala', or 'Fuji', are not exposed to enough low temperatures during Florida's mild winters.
+Relatively few cultivars of apples (Malus domestica L.) have been reported to be grown successfully in Florida.
+Northern apple cultivars, such as 'Golden Delicious', 'Red Delicious', 'Gala', or 'Fuji', are not exposed to enough low temperatures during Florida's mild winters.
 Apple cultivars have what is known as a chilling requirement.
-The chilling requirement is the amount of cold temperatures during the winter required for normal vegetative and reproductive growth in the spring.
-The chilling requirement may be determined on the basis of the cumulative number of hours less than or equal to 45°F during the winter.
-Each hour is referred to a chill unit.
+Chilling requirement is the amount of cold temperatures during the winter required for normal vegetative and reproductive growth in the spring.
+The chilling requirement may be determined by the cumulative number of hours less than or equal to 45°F during the winter.
+Each hour is referred to as a chill unit.
 There are relatively few apple cultivars with a low enough chilling requirement to be successfully grown in Florida.

 Although many homeowners in north Florida and north central Florida grow apple trees, there is little potential for establishment of commercial apple orchards in Florida.
 The lack of commercial potential is because apples are available year-round from the Pacific Northwest, and apples are also available from south of the equator during our winter and spring.
 In addition, the successful culture of apples in Florida is more difficult than in most temperate regions due to high rainfall, humidity, and insect and disease pressure during the apple-ripening season, late May through August.

 Apple trees perform best in locations that receive full sunlight.
-Areas that receive shade more than half of the day are not suitable for growing apples.
-Early morning sun is more important than early evening sun due to the negative impact of morning dew on leaves and fruit.
+Apple trees need consistent sunlight.
+Branches that are more sunlit are more fruitful and produce bigger fruit than those with less sunlight.
+Also, areas that receive shade more than half of the day are not suitable for growing apples.
+Early-morning sun is more important than early-evening sun due to the negative impact of morning dew on leaves and fruit.

 Apple cultivars that may be suitable for north Florida and north central Florida have a chilling requirement of less than 600 and 400 hours, respectively.
 A summary of apple cultivars evaluated in Florida is presented in Table 1.

 Of the 43 cultivars tested, only 'Anna' (Figure 1), 'Dorsett Golden' (Figure 2), and 'TropicSweet' are recommended for Florida.
-'Anna' and 'Dorsett Golden' originated in Israel and the Bahamas, respectively.
-'TropicSweet' is a relatively new, patented cultivar from the University of Florida breeding program.
+'Anna' was bred in Israel in 1959, while ‘Dorsett Golden’ originated in the Bahamas in the early 1950s.
+'TropicSweet' was patented by the University of Florida in 1995.
 These cultivars each have a chilling requirement of 250–300 hours.
 They also require the accumulation of a substantial amount of heat units before trees will bloom in the spring.
 Consequently, these three cultivars can be grown in Ocala and northward in Florida.

 While frost injury to flower buds is common on most low-chill apple cultivars, such cultivars also exhibit a prolonged bloom period in late winter (usually late February), so that the later blooms often escape freeze injury and allow for a potential crop.